aaryaapg/esp-idf-vscode-procedure/README.md

 # esp-idf-vscode-procedure
 This repository is a template for creating a new project on ESP-IDF using VSCode.
+After downloading it, follow these steps
+1. Unzip into C:\esp
+2. Rename the unzipped folder
+3. In Makefile, replace "esp-idf-vscode-procedure" with the new project name
+4. In the main folder, rename "main_program" (.c file)
+5. In CMakeLists.txt, replace "main_program" with the new program name

 Sample: https://github.com/espressif/esp-idf/tree/master/examples/get-started/sample_project
 ## Procedure for Installation and Setup
 ### Step 1: Install ESP-IDF